7 Sites for Free Camping, Great Ocean Road Victoria

 Best time to go camping on Great Ocean Road

 The Great Ocean Road is one of Victorias most popular attractions, and one of the most famous day trips from Melbourne.
-However with so much to see, camping on the Great Ocean Road is common, especially for families who don’t want to drive too much in one day.
+However with so much to see, many decide to take a road trip and camping on the Great Ocean Road is common, especially for families who don’t want to drive too much in one day.
 Camping on the Great Ocean Road is popular all year round and each season has it’s advantages.

 Summer (December-February): The best time to go camping on the Great Ocean Road if you are after sunny skies, stunning views of the coast, and warm weather to head to the beach.
 Summer is peak time though so free camping on the Great Ocean Road can get quite busy.